shritesh/webvm/README.md

 *WebVM is still under heavy development but it is close to release with some changes still needed!*

 WebVM is a project geared towards providing a DOM interaction layer between different projects built either in WebAssembly, Zig, Golang or Rust.
-Interacting with the DOM is at times not as performant or somewhat impossible due to the nature of whatever language being used.

-I think by creating a simple interface library like this, developers can add whatever features and methods desired using WebVM, which allows them to have a consistent means of interacting both with DOM nodes, diffing and event management.
+Interacting with the DOM directly within such languages is either costly or not as efficient as directly using javascript which the browser is built on.
+By providing an interface library which can sit in between your code and the browser, you can get a well defined set of objects and methods that allow easy use of different DOM objects and behaviours.

+I believe by having a simple interface library which can be dropped into any page, developers get the extra capability to extend and add more objects that wrap behaviours or capabilities for easier access and use in their respective languages.

-WebVM goal is to be the sit in library that any project can include for this purpose, I plan to ensure it provides the following:
+WebVM goal is to be the sit in library that any project can include for the following purposes:

 - Efficient DOM diffing using html strings and JSON.
 - Easy interaction with RequestAnimationFrame for event loops.
 - Simple Event management using live events.

+*An important things is WebVM exists to allow you easily take what already exists and extend it further for your personal use.*

 ## Building